swaparup36/tailcallhq.github.io/docs/directives/cache.md

 }
 ```

 In this configuration, the system caches the result of the `user` field due to its association with an HTTP resolver.
-However, it does not cache the values of `userId` and `title` because they lack individual resolvers; the resolver for the `posts` field retrieves their values, employing the `@http(url: "https://jsonplaceholder.typicode.com/posts")` directive.
+But it does not cache the values of `userId` and `title` because they lack individual resolvers; the resolver for the `posts` field retrieves their values, employing the `@http(url: "https://jsonplaceholder.typicode.com/posts")` directive.

 Applying the `@cache` directive at the type level affects all fields within that type.
 For example: